ChristopherStavros/General/Notes/notes_Python_Databases_Postgres.md

 connection_pool.putconn(connection)
 ```

 **Note:** This code is still a problem because you need to put the connection back into the pool every time.

-IF you were to return some values and where then unable to return the connection, this could cause an error to be thrown.
+If you were to return some values and where then unable to return the connection, this could cause an error to be thrown.

 We still need to find a way to use the 'with' construct here, which will require some more programming as psycopg2 does not handle this out of the box.

 ## Using 'with' and connection pools - still not quite right

 **Note:** This attempt is using the with construct to create connection pools, however while the run works, it actually creates multiple connection pools, which is even more inefficient that just creating multiple connection (as in on the the earlier examples).

 With this current code, a new connection pool object is created every time that ```with ConnectionPool() as connection:``` runs.
 This is bad.

 database.py